alphagov/govuk-import-export-prototype/guide/starting-to-export/overview.markdown

 - [inside the EU](/starting-to-export/inside-the-eu)
 - [outside the EU](/starting-to-export/outside-the-eu)

-There’s a different process if you [send goods outside the EU by post](/send-goods-abroad) or [take goods out of the UK temporarily](/guide/take-goods-out-uk-temporarily-for-business/overview.html).
+There are different processes if you either:

+- [send goods outside the EU by post](/send-goods-abroad) - eg after selling goods on an online auction site
+- [take goods out of the UK temporarily](/guide/take-goods-out-uk-temporarily-for-business/overview.html) - eg to a trade fair

 ##Export advice and finance

-You can get help [choosing an export market](/start/choosing-export-market-ukti.html) and [finding overseas business opportunities](/start/find-overseas-business-opportunities.html).
+You can get help [choosing where to export](/start/choosing-export-market-ukti.html) and [finding overseas business opportunities](/start/find-overseas-business-opportunities.html).

-You may be able to get [export insurance or export finance](/export-insurance-export-finance.html) to:
+You may be able to get [export insurance or finance](/export-insurance-export-finance.html) to:

-- protect you against the risk or getting paid
+- protect you against the risk of not getting paid
-- help  finance an export deal your bank can't finance on their own
+- help finance an export deal your bank can't do on their own